13th Annual Southern Obesity Summit Oklahoma City, OK 73102 October 28-30, 2019

 The three-day conference offers networking opportunities, fast paced breakout sessions, workgroup meetings, and plenary sessions that will focus on cross-state collaboration, best practices and significant leadership in obesity prevention.

 For the past five years, we have spotlighted strategies having the most impact on obesity prevention under the pillars of:

-This year we are focusing on the infrastructure and processes necessary to implement policy and practice in an effective manner with a result of positive system change, and an outcome of health equity.
-The 12th Annual Southern Obesity Summit has an overarching goal:
+Last year we are focused on the infrastructure and processes necessary to implement policy and practice in an effective manner with a result of positive system change, and an outcome of health equity.
+The 12th Annual Southern Obesity Summit had an overarching goal:

 Help stakeholders strategize next steps to implement policy and program initiatives across all 16 states to support obesity prevention, decreasing health disparities and improving health equity.

 We continue to support the following objectives to achieving these goals: